akaabdullahmateen/roadmap/css/concepts/index.md

 : A structure containing a list of declarations separated by semicolons and delimited by an opening brace and a closing brace.

 Ruleset
-: A structure that associates a comma-separated selectors list with a declaration block.
+: A structure that associates a selector list with a declaration block.

 Statement
 : A structure that begins with any non-space character and ends at the first closing brace or semicolon.